freshman2233/EE6102-Cyber-Security-and-Blockchain-Technology/README.md

 This course is suitable for students studying MSc degree.
 Due to industry 4.0 and digital transformation, currently there is huge demands for jobs in this area and this demand will continue to increase as most industries will have to adopt industry 4.0 in order to remain competitive.

-# 2.**Intended Learning Outcomes (ILO)**

-1) Identify and explain modern cyber security threats landscape
-2) Design robust cyber security policies and learn modern cyber security technologies
-3) Learn skills and strategies to implement, manage, control, and govern cyber security at corporate and national level

-4) Understand basic concepts and types of Blockchain Technology

-5) Appreciate and learn possible applications in several industries with use cases and case studies.

 # 3.**Course Content**